-Cleaning Lionel O-gauge track should be a regular part of your model-train maintenance routine.
+Cleaning Lionel O-Gauge track should be a regular part of your model train maintenance.
 Even the best Lionel engines will sputter and stall on dusty or oxidized track, and a dirty track can also lead to buildup on your engine wheels.
-With the right tools, however, cleaning Lionel O-gauge track is quick and easy.
+With the right tools, however, cleaning Lionel O-Gauge track is quick and easy.

 Cleaning an Old or Neglected Track

-Use your vacuum's stick attachment to clear any dust, grit, ballast or other loose grime along the track.
+Using the vacuum's stick attachment to clear any dust, grit, ballast, or other loose grime along the track.

 Scrub along the metal rails of the track with an abrasive sponge.
 You will have to scrub the entire length of each rail.

-Rub a soft cloth along the length of each track to dust away any bits that the abrasive pad has left behind.
+Rub the soft cloth along the length of each track to dust away any bits that the abrasive pad has left behind.